platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 column to the `quotes` table.
 This will allow us to store movie data in the `movies` table and then reference them by ID in our `quotes` table.

-Let's stop the Platformatic DB server with `Ctrl + C`, and then start it again:
+Let us stop the Platformatic DB server with `Ctrl + C`, and then start it again:

 ```bash
 npm run dev
 ```

-The new migration should be automatically applied and we'll see the log message `running 002.do.sql`.
+The new migration should be automatically applied and we will see the log message `running 002.do.sql`.

 Our Platformatic DB server also provides a GraphQL API.
-Let's open up the GraphiQL application in our web browser:
+Let us open up the GraphiQL application in our web browser:

 > http://localhost:3042/graphiql

-Now let's run this query with GraphiQL to add the movie for the quote that we added earlier:
+Now let us run this query with GraphiQL to add the movie for the quote that we added earlier:

 ```graphql